FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/python_sdk/console.md

 ./console.py revokeUserTableManager [tableName] [account_adddress]
 ```
 Parameters include:
-- tableName: the name of the table that the specified user is prohibited from writing to
+-tableName: the name of the table that the specified user is prohibited from writing to
-- account _ address: Address of the account whose permission has been revoked
+-account _ address: the address of the account whose permission has been revoked

 ```bash
 # Revoke the control permission of account 0x95198B93705e394a916579e048c8A32DdFB900f7 on user table t _ test